cloudlinux/cln-doc/docs/introduction/README.md

 * Track all the associated costs

 :::tip Note
-In your CLN account you can see the licenses purchased directly from CloudLinux, not from the resellers.
+In your CLN account you can only see the licenses purchased directly from CloudLinux, not from the license resellers.
 :::

 ## Create new account

 If you are a first time user, go to [https://cln.cloudlinux.com/console/register/customer ](https://cln.cloudlinux.com/console/register/customer%20) and fill in the simple registration form to create your account.
 You will find your login and password in your welcome email.
-After activation, you can log in to the CLN.
+After you confirm your email, you can log in to the CLN.

 ## Log in